What is a chart of accounts?

 This makes it easier to find particular accounts across hundreds and thousands of them.
 It provides a bird’s eye view of what is happening within certain business functions or divisions based on account-specific information.
 It also provides an understanding of which products or services are providing the most revenue if you have organized the chart of accounts that way.

-The chart of accounts provides a standardized way to break down finances because, with subcategories, you get a better idea of what’s going on financially.
+The chart of accounts provides a standardized way to break down finances because, with subcategories, you get a better idea of what’s going on financially than with some other types of financial statements.
 And with the help of accounting software, managing accounts becomes easier.

 Translation: Less human error.